-Year Ended December 31, 2019 2020
+Year Ended December 31,

+2019 2020

-Gross tax contingencies as of 2015 2020
+Gross tax contingencies as of

 beginning of year \$ 842 \$ 961

 Increases in gross tax

 contingencies 119 46

 Gross tax contingencies as of end of

 year \$ 961 \$ 1,007

 The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction, and various state and local jurisdictions.
 The Company's federal and state tax returns for the tax years ended December 31, 2012 and forward generally remain subject to examination from the Internal Revenue Service and state tax authorities.
-However, the federal and state tax authorities can generally reduce a net operating loss (but not create taxable income) for a period outside the statutes of limitations in order to determine the correct amount of net operating loss which may be allowed as a deduction against income for a period within the statutes of limitations.
+However, the federal and state tax authorities can generally reduce a net operating loss (but not create taxable income) for a period outside the statutes of limitations.
 Therefore, the Company's tax years generally remain open to examination for all federal and state income tax matters until its net operating loss carryforwards are utilized and the respective statutes of limitations have lapsed.
 The returns in U.S. and state jurisdictions have varying statutes of limitations.